sanchxt/react-beautify/README.md

 # Beautify Code Snippets

-Enter your code snippets, and show them off beautifully!
+Enter your code, and download them as snippets to show them off beautifully!